mdayku/HaoLine/BACKLOG.md

 *Comprehensive test suite for all format conversions in the conversion matrix (Epics 19-24).*

 **Goal:** Ensure every `to` and `from` conversion path works correctly, preserves metadata, and handles edge cases gracefully.

+**Relationship to Epic 49:** This epic tests EXISTING conversions.
+When Epic 49 adds new paths (HuggingFace → ONNX), add corresponding tests here.

 ### Story 42.1: ONNX Hub Conversions
 *Test ONNX as the interchange format (most common path).*